substrant/starlight/README.md

 don't have any more rules, so as long as that's followed, you're good to go.

 ## License
-Starlight is licensed under the MIT License.
+Starlight is licensed under the GNU General Public License.
 See [LICENSE](LICENSE) for more information.

 I'd prefer that you don't steal my code.
 If you want to use it for your own